NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 amportal restart.
 ```

 If you have trouble getting Google Voice to work (especially if you have previously used your Google Voice account from a different IP address), try this [Google Voice Reset Procedure](https://accounts.google.com/DisplayUnlockCaptcha).
 It usually fixes connectivity problems.
-If it still doesn’t work, enable [Less Secure Apps using this Google tool] (https://www.google.com/settings/security/lesssecureapps).
+If it still doesn’t work, enable [Less Secure Apps using this Google tool](https://www.google.com/settings/security/lesssecureapps).

 #### Way 2 - Google OAUTH Script ####